UNO-IST-Support/IST-Printer_for_Linux/README.md

 ![systemctl](pictures/systemctl.PNG)

-2. Next, we will need to download the printer driver, which can be found at this link: https://github.com/UNO-IST-Support/ISTPrinter_for_Linux/raw/master/sharp-1.6-mx-c52-ps.tar.gz
+2. Next, we will need to download the printer driver, which can be found at this link (won't work, repo is private.
+Will have to download manually from repo logged in as uno-ist-support): https://github.com/UNO-IST-Support/ISTPrinter_for_Linux/raw/master/sharp-1.6-mx-c52-ps.tar.gz

 or can use the command to download it to your home directory: